ozum/meow-helper/README.md

 # Details

-Generates single line or multiline help text.
-Decides automatically based on the `multilineThreshold` option.
+`meow-helper` generates single-line or multi-line help text based on the `multilineThreshold` option automatically.

 ## Single-Line